 The narrator tries to resist.

-There’s a battle for control.
+There’s a big struggle for control.

 I went back to the kitchen for my breakfast.
 Snookle beat me to the spoon.